 Some writers talk about their characters “telling” them what to do, but I’ll admit I’m not a huge fan of that tactic.
 It sounds too hokey to be effective.
 But I did hear Toni Morrison talk about this idea last October in a way that made me rethink my stance.
 She said when she was writing Song of Solomon, she could almost feel Pilate’s character looking over her shoulder as she wrote.
 At times, the two of them were at odds.
 Morrison said this friction helped her push the novel beyond her original conceptions of it.

-Perhaps this is the answer—finding a way to recognize a character’s presence, work in tandem with her, and tell the story as two instead of one.subscribe to Ploughshares?
+Perhaps this is the answer—finding a way to recognize a character’s presence, work in tandem with her, and tell the story as two instead of one.Might we be so bold as to suggest that you subscribe to Ploughshares?